 Schoolwork does not only have to happen when the kids at the local public school are in session.
 They have certain school hours and days for the simple management of thousands of kids.
 Since you’re not managing thousands of kids, you don’t need to worry about the calendar.

 Example: you work half days Monday through Friday.
-2-3 hours a day is almost always sufficient for school work.
-Older kids can do a lot independently, getting help from you when you are home from work.
-Younger kids only need 2-4 hours a day – period.
+2-3 hours a day is almost always sufficient for a school day at home.
+Middle school and high school students can do a lot independently, getting help from you when you are home from work.
+Younger children only need 2-4 hours a day – period.

 If you work full time, you’ll need to be more intentional, but it’s very possible.
 Especially if your kids are older.
 If they are capable of staying home alone and working through their lessons, you can work full time and check up on their school work when you get home.
 Some parents work weekends, some work opposite shifts from their spouse, some work nights so that a parent is at least home during the day (even if they’re sleeping part of that time).